2020PB/police-brutality/reports/Pennsylvania.md

 ### Officer attacks woman for no apparent reason | June 1st

-An officer in a white shirt is seen grabbing a woman and then attacking her before dragging her into custody.
+An officer in a white shirt is seen grabbing a woman at Market and 10th, then attacking her before dragging her into custody.
 The woman did not make any apparent provocation towards the officer.

 tags: arrest, protester, push, shove

 id: pa-philadelphia-8

-geolocation:
+geolocation: 39.9515585,-75.1567218

 **Links**